-In addition, each candidate will be required to choose one specialised fields of study.
+In addition, each candidate will be required to choose one specialised field of study.

 A total of \mathbf{six} modules (i.e. total module values = 6) should be selected.
-At least four must be taken in the chosen specialised field of study; the remaining two can be taken in another related field.
+At least four must be taken in the Department in which the candidate is based; the remaining two can be taken in another Department but must be related to the chosen specialised field of study.